 7. Car Repair/Maintenance

-Another great way to meet minimum spending is to use it at car repair shops whenever the car undergoes routine checks such as change oils, tire alignment, and periodic tune-ups, or when it requires a significant overhaul.
+Another great way to meet minimum spending is to use it at car repair shops whenever the car undergoes routine checks such as change oils, tire alignment, and periodic tune-ups or when it requires a significant overhaul.

 8. Costco / Costco Gas